PabloFernandezMila/Proyecto-Sempai/README.md

-# Welcome to Bookshelf 2.0
+# Welcome to Bookshelf 3.0

 In the following section will find the documentation for each page.
 The site is responsive adjusting its components in order to fit pc and mobile browsers

-**IMPORTANT** The Json server needs to be run on port 4000 in order to work, is required for Catalog and Landing pages (url-> localhost:4000)

-All books information is retrieved from the Json server, also user name for mobile menu
+All information is retrieved from the DB using endpoints of the API, so in order to work properly the API and DB must be running.

 ## Pages